 If I'm eligible for the Work Study Program, does this guarantee me a Work Study position?

 No it does not guarantee you will receive employment.
 You will need to apply for the open positions and compete for them like you would with other job opportunities.

-What are examples of past Work Study positions on campus?
+What are examples of past Work Study positions?

 - Assistant Researcher